kayshcache/t4a1-workbook/README.md

 	sensible directory organization (eg. MVC)
 	single responsibility principle

+- get it working, get it right, get it efficient
+- common language referring to the Gang of Four
 - test driven
 - fit for purpose: does whats expected
 - resource frugal